LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-10-14-colorado-camping.md

 </div>

 Vedauwoo is a campground between Laramie and Cheyenne, WY.
 It's a great pitstop before continuing on to the Rocky Mountains.
 I've been here multiple times and it never fails to delight.

 ## Pikes Peak - Woodland Park, CO

+My mom decided to come along for part of my trip, so I picked her up from the Denver airport on my way through, and we headed off to Woodland Park.
+Also holy shite, I didn't realize tolls were so expensive in this part of Denver! 😧

 <div class="grid cards" markdown>